biosustain/potion-node/README.md

 #### AngularJS
 --------------
-If you decide to use this package as a AngularJS module, use the following example:
+If you decide to use this package as a AngularJS module, use the following example as a starting point:
 ```js
 import angular from 'angular';